HOARDING IS TREATABLE

 AND COVERED BY INSURANCE

-true.
+opposite is true.
 Most hoarders have above-average intelligence.
-They are perfectionists who have impossibly high standards
+They are perfectionists who have impossibly high

-of organization which overwhelm them so they can't get started putting things away.
-Their home might look like a mess
+standards of organization which overwhelm them so they can't get started putting things away.
+Their home might look

 professional help, a crisis eventually develops.
 It can start with bed bugs, mice or rats.
 It an escalate to complaining